v2.0 - npm install -g @markdownai/core

 Snippets and Completion

 15+ tab-triggered snippets for all directives.
-Type @def and expand to a complete @define/@end block, @if to a full conditional, @phase to a phase skeleton.
+Type @def and expand to a complete @define/@define-end block, @if to a full conditional, @phase to a phase skeleton.
 As you type @, completions show all valid directives with descriptions.

 🔍